PostHog/posthog.com/contents/blog/best-open-source-ab-testing-tools.md

 Unleash is a feature management platform which provides an overview of all features across your applications and services.
 The platform empowers engineering teams to implement A/B tests via feature toggles and offers accurate user targeting.

-You can use Unleash to define the rules of your experiments, however the platform doesn’t provide all the tools you need to manage A/B tests end-to-end and you will need to connect your experiment with an analytics platform like Google Analytics or Mixpanel in order to visualize results.
+You can use Unleash to define the rules of your experiments, but the platform doesn’t provide all the tools you need to manage A/B tests end-to-end.
+Instead, you'll need to connect your experiment with an analytics platform like Google Analytics or Mixpanel in order to visualize results.

 ### Who is Unleash for?

-Unleash is for autonomous development teams who want to be free from constraints and get on with testing and validating new features safely.
+Unleash is for autonomous development teams who want a lightweight way to test, validate and rollout new features safely.
 They build with key developer concerns in mind: integration, privacy, resilience and performance.

 ### Strengths